DarienLibrary/website_content/content/_finished/kindle/kindle.md

 <br />
 <br />

-**Have you signed into your [OverDrive account](https://darien.libraryreserve.com/10/50/en/SignIn.htm?URL=MyAccount%2ehtm%3fPerPage%3d40 "OverDrive account") before?** <br />
+**Have you signed into your [OverDrive account](https://darien.overdrive.com/ "OverDrive account") before?** <br />
-If not, head on over and sign in.
+If not, head on over and sign in by clicking the **Sign in** link in the top right.
 This will open the connection between the Library's website and OverDrive.
 Or if you have the OverDrive app installed on your mobile device, sign into that.
 <br />
 <br />